-For more information or to determine whether these tax benefits apply to you, visit Tax Benefits for Education, download Publication 970 at IRS.gov, or contact your local IRS office, or a certified tax advisor.
+For more information or to determine whether these tax benefits apply to you, visit Tax Benefits for Education at IRS.gov and download Publication 970.
+Or, contact your local IRS office or a certified tax advisor.